The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-JandirGregorio/src/short-response.md

 We make a copy of the array to make it a pure function becuase we don't want to **mutate** the original array.

 We wouldn't want to alter the original array because the array could be holding important data.
 If we don't make a copy, we could **mutate** the original array permanentely.
+Additionally, an array is a **reference type** and if we don't return a copy, the output can be altered in unexpected ways.
+This will make the code unpredictable and will break our program.
+If we provide the original array, the function then becomes **impure**.

 Taking the previous code as an example.
 Considering that `fruits` holds four elements, if we call the `removeLastPurely()` function four times, it will remove all elements from the array.